cjkopec7/cjkopec7/README.md

 - 👋 Hi, I’m Colby Kopec
-- 👀 I’m a A highly driven recent graduate with a passion for computers and programming looking to use my education to enhance my abilities and to pursue personal and professional development in the field while offering a team mentality and contributing to the prosperity of an esteemed organization
+- 👀 I’m a highly driven recent graduate with a passion for computers and programming looking to use my education to enhance my abilities and to pursue personal and professional development in the field while offering a team mentality and contributing to the prosperity of an esteemed organization